iccugs/DoomEternalTrainer/README.md

 # DoomEternal-Trainer
 Doom Eternal C++ trainer and accompanying cheat engine table for the latest DLC (Ancient Gods Part 2 Update 6.66).
 <br>
 Currently updating hacks for latest patch.
 The auto-assembly scripts in the cheat engine table for infinite health and armor currently not working.
-If you want to use the cheat engine table for infinite health and ammo, just set a value to the appropriate pointers and locking it by checking the box.
-Otherwise, all hacks should be working with the exception of infinite grenades and flame belch.
+If you want to use the cheat engine table for infinite health and armor, just set a value to the appropriate pointers and locking it by checking the box.
+Otherwise, all hacks should be working with the exception of infinite flame belch.
 <br>
 <br>
 The CT file is the cheat engine table that I made using a pointer address for the health and armor values and some AutoAssembly scripts for everything else.